spacetelescope/webbpsf/docsource/webbpsf.rst

    :alt: Sample PSF image

-WebbPSF can output a log of calculation steps while it runs, which can be optionally saved to a file.
+WebbPSF can output a log of calculation steps while it runs, which can be displaye to the screen and optionally saved to a file.
 This is useful for verifying or debugging calculations.
 To turn on log display, just run

->>> webbpsf.setup_logging()
+>>> webbpsf.setup_logging(filename='webbpsf.log')

-If you want to save log results to a file, simply provide a filename argument to that function call.
-See :py:func:`setup_logging` for details.
+The setup_logging function allows selection of the level of log detail following the standard Python logging system (DEBUG, INFO, WARN, ERROR).
+WebbPSF remembers your chosen logging settings between invocations, so if you close and then restart python it will automatically continue logging at the same level of detail as before.
+See :py:func:`setup_logging` for more details.